liedekef/events-made-easy/readme.txt

 * More verifications done when checking for people integrity
 * Better person image representation in the backend
 * Make frontend member editing also work for dynamic data
+* Upgrade dompdf to fix a small security issue

 = 2.4.19 (2023/12/12) =
 * Added a new recurrence period "specific months", so you can choose on which months something transpires and repeat per year